-For Victoria, 70% of the expenditure reported by Prevention and Recovery Care (PARC) units has been deemed to be NGO expenditure for the purpose of this analysis.
-In contrast to data presented in the Facilities section, the beds for PARC services are included as delivered by non-government organisations for the purpose of this analysis.
+For Victoria, 70% of the expenditure reported by Prevention and Recovery Care (PARC) units has been deemed to be NGO expenditure, contrasting with data presented in the Facilities section, where beds, mental health care days, etc. are shown as government operated services.